backupbrew/switchbrew/Applet Manager services.md

 #### NotifyRunning

 Takes no input.
-Returns an output u8, which is ignored by official user-processes.
+Returns an output u8 bool, which is ignored by official user-processes.

 #### IsGamePlayRecordingSupported